 Fashion designer Rebecca Minkoff teamed up with Chandon to design this party-appropriate metallic bottle, which contains the brand's classic brut.

-This sparkling drop is dry and light bodied withing tasting notes of grass, green apple, and guava.
+This sparkling drop is dry and light bodied with notes of grass, green apple, and guava.

 Coming in at second place is sauvignon blanc.
-If you'd rather avoid bubbles, this is the best still white wine to order based on carbohydrate content alone.
-After all, a glass of sauvignon blanc only contains about 3.8 grams of carbohydrates per serving.
+If you'd rather avoid bubbles, this is the best white wine to order based on carbohydrate content.
+A glass of sauvignon blanc only contains about 3.8 grams of carbohydrates per serving.

 With bright citrus aromas and layers of peach and melon, this fresh sauvignon blanc is among our favorites.